invenia/DateOffsets.jl/README.md

 **Note: Since merging in the `offset_type` branch, content bellow is entirely out-of-date**

+**TODO: Explain why the output of observations is shaped the way it is, and how it is indexed (repeat this explanation in DataFeatures)**

 **TODO: Convert this all to proper doc format**

 **TODO: Show type hierarchy for offsets**